kentlouisetonino/knowledge-c-language/README.md

 ### [ `Description` ]
-- All cool things in sololearn.
+- All cool things in Sololearn.